← Back to Blog

 1. Customization and Branding

 Say you’re running a campaign for a coffee chain.
-A plain black-and-white QR code on the cup sleeve gets ignored—it looks like a shipping label.
-Add the brand colors, the logo, and a “Scan for 10% off” frame, and scan rates jump.
-Branded codes get more scans because they look intentional, not accidental.
+A plain black-and-white QR code on the cup sleeve gets ignored.
+It looks like a shipping label.
+Add the brand colors, the logo, and a “Scan for 10% off” frame, and people actually scan it.
+Branded codes outperform generic ones because they look intentional.

-- Custom colors and gradients — Match your brand palette instead of settling for default black
+• Custom colors and gradients so you can match your brand palette

-- Pattern and corner styles — Choose from rounded, dotted, or custom module shapes
+• Pattern and corner styles (rounded, dotted, custom module shapes)

-- Frame templates — Add call-to-action text like “Scan Me” or “Learn More” around the code
+• Frame templates for call-to-action text like “Scan Me” around the code

-The best generators handle the technical complexity for you—automatically adjusting error correction levels when you add a logo, warning you if color contrast is too low, and ensuring your creative choices don’t compromise scannability.
+A good generator handles the fiddly bits for you: adjusting error correction when you add a logo, warning you about low color contrast, and making sure your design choices don’t break scannability.

-How SnapGlyph helps: The Pro QR Designer gives you full control over colors, gradients, patterns, corner styles, and logo placement—available on all paid plans, even the $5/month Starter tier.
-No need to upgrade just to make your codes look professional.
+How SnapGlyph helps: The Pro QR Designer gives you full control over colors, gradients, patterns, corner styles, and logo placement.
+It's included on all paid plans, including the $1/month Starter tier.

 2. Scan Tracking and Analytics

-Creating a QR code is only half the equation.
-Without tracking, you’re flying blind—printing thousands of codes with no idea whether they’re actually being scanned.
+Creating a QR code is only half the job.
+Without tracking, you’re printing thousands of codes with no idea whether anyone is scanning them.

-- Scan counts over time — Track daily, weekly, and monthly trends
+• Scan counts over time (daily, weekly, monthly trends)

-- Geographic location data — See which cities, regions, or countries your scans come from
+• Geographic location data (which cities and countries your scans come from)

-- Unique vs. total scans — Distinguish between new visitors and repeat scanners
+• Unique vs. total scans (new visitors vs. repeat scanners)

-Geographic insights tell you where to focus ad spend.
-Device data tells you whether to optimize for iOS or Android first.
-Time patterns tell you when your audience is actually engaging.
+Geographic data tells you where to focus ad spend.
+Device data tells you what to test on first.
+Time patterns tell you when your audience is paying attention.

 3. Dynamic QR Codes

 Static QR codes encode your destination URL directly into the code pattern.
 Once printed, they can never be changed.
-If your URL changes or breaks, you’ll need to reprint everything.
+If the URL breaks, you reprint.

 Dynamic QR codes encode a short redirect URL that points to your actual destination.
-This intermediary step gives you two things that matter:
+That redirect gives you two things: you can change where the code points at any time (even after printing), and you can track scans (static codes can’t do this).

-- Seasonal campaigns — Update a printed poster to point to different promotions throughout the year
+• Seasonal campaigns where the same printed poster points to different promotions throughout the year

-- A/B testing — Test different landing pages without reprinting materials
+• A/B testing different landing pages without reprinting

 How SnapGlyph helps: All paid plans include dynamic QR codes with unlimited destination changes.
-Edit your codes anytime through the dashboard—no technical knowledge required.
+Edit anytime from the dashboard.

 4. Webhook Integration

 Most people can skip this section.
-But if you run events, manage a sales pipeline, or connect QR codes to internal tools, webhooks matter.
-A webhook sends an instant notification to your systems whenever someone scans your QR code.
-A scan at your trade show booth can add the person to your CRM before they’ve walked three steps.
+But if you run events, manage a sales pipeline, or connect QR codes to internal tools, webhooks are worth knowing about.
+A webhook sends a notification to your systems whenever someone scans your QR code.
+Someone scans at your trade show booth, and the lead lands in your CRM before they’ve walked away.

-- Slack or Teams notifications — Alert your team instantly when high-value codes are scanned
+• Slack or Teams notifications when specific codes get scanned

-- Email sequences — Trigger follow-up campaigns based on scan behavior
+• Follow-up email sequences based on scan behavior

-Instead of checking a dashboard periodically, you can respond to scans as they happen.
+Instead of checking a dashboard later, you react to scans as they happen.

-How SnapGlyph helps: Webhook integration on the Max plan sends real-time POST requests with scan details (timestamp, location, device type) to any endpoint you configure.
-Connect to Zapier, Make, or your custom systems.
+How SnapGlyph helps: The Max plan includes webhook integration that sends POST requests with scan details (timestamp, location, device type) to any endpoint.
+Works with Zapier, Make, or your own systems.

 5. API Access for Developers

-If you’re building QR codes into an application, website, or automated workflow, you need programmatic access.
-A well-documented API lets you create, update, and manage QR codes at scale without manual intervention.
+If you’re building QR codes into an application or automated workflow, you need programmatic access.
+A good API lets you create, update, and manage codes at scale without clicking through a UI.

-- Bulk generation — Create hundreds or thousands of codes in a single operation
+• Bulk generation (hundreds or thousands of codes in one call)

-- Analytics retrieval — Pull scan data into your own reporting systems
+• Analytics retrieval so you can pull scan data into your own reporting

-- Campaign management — Organize codes into folders, campaigns, or projects via API
+• Campaign management (organizing codes into folders or projects via API)

-- Rate limits — How many requests can you make per minute/hour/month?
+• Rate limits: how many requests per minute/hour/month?

-- Documentation quality — Are there clear examples, SDKs, and error handling guides?
+• Documentation quality: clear examples, SDKs, error handling guides?

-How SnapGlyph helps: Pro plans include 1,000 API calls/month plus 200 image generation credits.
-Max plans scale to 10,000 API calls/month and 2,000 image generation credits.
-Full REST API documentation with examples for common languages.
+How SnapGlyph helps: Pro plans include 1,000 API calls/month and 200 image generation credits.
+Max plans go up to 10,000 API calls/month and 2,000 credits.
+Full REST API docs with language-specific examples.

 6. Unified Analytics Dashboard

-- Campaign-level reporting — Group codes by campaign and compare performance
+• Campaign-level reporting (group codes by campaign, compare performance)

-- API usage monitoring — Track your API consumption against plan limits
+• API usage monitoring against your plan limits

-- Historical data retention — Access trends over months or years, not just recent activity
+• Historical data retention over months or years, not just recent activity

-- Team activity logs — See who created or modified codes (for team plans)
+• Team activity logs showing who created or modified codes

-How SnapGlyph helps: The unified dashboard shows scan analytics alongside API usage metrics.
-Filter by date range, export reports, and monitor your account activity—all from one interface.
+How SnapGlyph helps: The dashboard shows scan analytics alongside API usage.
+Filter by date range, export reports, and monitor account activity from one screen.

 Bonus Features Worth Considering